Cecil Harcourt: Military career

 Harcourt was born in Bromley, Kent, England, to Halliday Harcourt and Grace Lilian (née Jepson) on 11 April 1892.
-He was educated at Fonthill, East Grinstead, and later at the Royal Naval College at Osborne and Dartmouth (1904–1908).
+He was educated at Fonthill, East Grinstead, and later at the Royal Naval Colleges at Osborne and Dartmouth (1904–1908).
 He had a distinguished career in the Royal Navy, which he entered on 15 September 1904, at the age of 12.
 He served in both world wars.

 In 1939, Harcourt was appointed Director of the Admiralty's Operations Division.
 In 1941 he was Flag Captain of the Home Fleet, while commanding HMS Duke of York.
 In August 1942 until January 1943 he commanded the 10th Cruiser Squadron of the Home Fleet.
 From 1942 to 1944 he took part in the North Africa campaign, the capture of Tunisia, Pantelleria, Lampedusa, and Sicily, and the landing at Salerno.
 In 1944, he became Naval Secretary.
 In 1945, he was Flag Officer Commanding 11th Aircraft Carrier Squadron, with his flag in HMS Colossus.

 Harcourt commanded Task Group 111.2 for the reoccupation of Hong Kong with his carriers, three cruisers, four destroyers, a submarine, and mine-sweeping flotillas.
 He ordered his carriers' planes to destroy a small number of Japanese suicide motor boats near Hong Kong.
 The pre-war colonial secretary Franklin Gimson took Harcourt to the prisoner of war camps and hospitals.
 Their first stop was the Stanley Internment Camp, which Harcourt reported:

 On arriving we found everyone awaiting us and we had a most unforgettable welcome.
 The Union Flag had been produced by an ex-Naval rating who had hidden it in his bedding when Hong Kong was captured and had managed to hide it for the whole period so as to be ready for this occasion.
 The morale ... was extremely high despite the obvious effects of malnutrition which could be seen on every face.
 The enthusiasm and the cheering really had to be seen and heard to be believed, it was so obviously spontaneous and seemed to express the pent-up feelings of all these years.
 I shall never forget it.

-On 16 September, Harcourt received the surrender of Japan (under Major-General Hisakazu Tanaka and Vice-Admiral Ruitaka Fujitain) in Government House.
+On 16 September, Harcourt received the surrender of Japan (under Major-General Umekichi Okada and Vice-Admiral Ruitarō Fujita) in Government House.
 He was the de facto governor of Hong Kong as commander-in-chief and head of the military administration until May 1946.
 On 18 December 1945, he was made a Knight Commander of the Order of the Bath (KCB).
 In 1946, he was promoted to vice-admiral.

 In 1947, Harcourt became Flag Officer (Air) and Second in Command Mediterranean Fleet.
-In 1948, he became Second Sea Lord and Chief of Naval Personnel as well as a Lord Commissioner of the Admiralty, and in 1950 Commander-in-Chief, The Nore.
+In 1948, he became Second Sea Lord and Chief of Naval Personnel as well as a Lord Commissioner of the Admiralty, promoted to Admiral in 1949, and in 1950 Commander-in-Chief, The Nore.
 He retired in 1952.
 He died en route to St Stephen's Hospital, Chelsea, London, on 19 December 1959.
 A memorial service was held at St Martin-in-the-Fields in January 1960.